Drakaea micrantha: Taxonomy and naming

 Drakaea micrantha was first formally described by Stephen Hopper and Andrew Brown in 2007.
 Their description was published in Australian Systematic Botany.
 The specific epithet (micrantha) is derived from the Ancient Greek μικρός (mikrós) meaning "small" or "little" and ἄνθος (ánthos) meaning "flower", referring to the flower of this species being the smallest of the genus.

 Distribution and habitat

-The dwarf hammer orchid occurs at Perth, Augusta and Porongurup National Park It grows in bare sand in woodland, often near Kunzea glabrescens thickets.
+Dwarf hammer orchid occurs at Perth, Augusta and Porongurup National Park.
+It grows in bare sand in woodland, often near Kunzea glabrescens thickets.

 Conservation

 Drakaea micrantha is known from 32 small, scattered populations and the total population of mature plants was estimated in 2007 to be about 514.
 The Western Australian Government Department of Parks and Wildlife classifies the species as "threatened" meaning that it is considered likely to become extinct, or rare and in need of special protection.
 The Australian Government lists its status under the Environmental Protection and Biodiversity Conservation Act as "vulnerable".
 The main threat to the species' survival is fire during its growing and flowering stages between June and early October.